nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/letters/charlie-to-terrie-1969-christmas-leave.md

 The *"711 days left."* Charlie's countdown lines run through the entire corpus — *"145 days at the most"* in the [21 January 1971 letter](/docs/letters/charlie-to-terrie-1971-01-21/), *"17 days left"* in the [29 May 1970 letter](/docs/letters/charlie-to-terrie-1970-05-29/), and so on.
 The 711 here is his earliest countdown in the archive: 711 days from late November or early December 1969 maps to a late-1971 ETS — consistent with a three-year Army term starting in November or December 1968.
 He would in fact ETS earlier than that, in late March 1971 with his 32-day Vietnam tour-extension, by virtue of the [19 January 1971 strategy decision](/docs/letters/charlie-to-terrie-1971-01-19-ets-extension/).
 At the moment of this letter, that decision is still over a year in the future.
 He is just counting from where he is.

-Angela the sister.
-Terrie's sister [Angela](/family/sandra-sue-wildermuth-clement/) — "Angela" here is presumably "Angel," the name family used for her — is being asked to put Terrie up during the Christmas window.
-Charlie's offer that she can instead stay with the Eesleys *"if Angela can't put up with you"* is the same early Eesley-side hospitality that will run through the rest of his tour and that his mother [Peggy](/family/margaret-mcmaster-eesley/) later mobilizes for Terrie's tuition and his own correspondence with Congressman Miller.
+Angel — meaning Faye Angel. *"I'm quite certain you can stay with us if Angel can't put up with you."* The "Angel" here is [Faye Angel](/family/faye-angel/) — Chuck's godmother and the family friend whose picture-framing business Charlie's parents partnered with for decades.
+The Angels were close enough to be a default lodging option for Terrie during a Christmas Charlie was coming home; Charlie's offer that Terrie can instead stay with the Eesleys if that doesn't work out is the same early Eesley-side hospitality that will run through the rest of his tour and that his mother [Peggy](/family/margaret-mcmaster-eesley/) later mobilizes for Terrie's tuition and his own correspondence with Congressman Miller.

 *"I'm sorry to hear you're hurry.
 I trust you're not taking any drastic measures while I'm away."* The closing line — light, faux-anxious, mock-courtroom — is an early instance of the dry, half-teasing register Charlie's [eulogy](/docs/eulogy-charles-mcmaster-eesley/) names as his transmitted family inheritance.
 The same voice that will write *"that's why I had to become a professor where the bar for being funny is sufficiently low"* in [Chuck's later eulogy for him](/docs/eulogy-charles-mcmaster-eesley/) is already on the page in late 1969.